JohriLab/Bvalcalc/vignettes/cli_quickstart.md

 ## Calculating a complete B-map

 If you wanted to generate a complete B-map for all sites across all chromosomes you can use the following command, though note its a lot more data to crunch!
+The following is the basic command, recommended options include `--chr_sizes` with a file specifying each chromosome's length, `--pop_change` for demography, `--rec_map` and `--gc_map` for crossover and gene conversion maps.

 ```bash
 ./Bvalcalc.py \